Acucu-code/Suite_for_bash_programers/README.md

 manages inclusion.
 Some only work if included, either with 'include' or directly with '. script'.

-A call to '. include varize check rand infsh' will include all scripts except 'fin' that is not necessary, 'tempfreq' that is not includable, and 'tempfreq_log' that opens a window.
+A call to '. include varize rand infsh check' will include all scripts except 'fin' that is not necessary, 'tempfreq' that is not includable, and 'tempfreq_log' that opens a window.

 To obtain information about a command, it is usually enough to run it without any options, currently only in Spanish.

-For english manual view  https://acucu-code.github.io/Suite_for_bash_programers/
+For english manual view  https://acucu-code.github.io/Suite_for_bash_programers/.
+This usually not actualized.
+Revise the script header.